Dan-hbd/bert_transformer/README.md

-1. this repo is aboutleveraging the pretrained model Bert to do nmt task.
+1. this repo is about leveraging the pretrained model Bert to do nmt task.
 It inculdes:

     1.1 directly use Bert to get the embedding vector (Bert frozen)